 Former IAF head S.P.
 Tyagi, a few of his family, and the other accused, according to the CBI, were allegedly given kickbacks by AgustaWestland to aid in the company’s acquisition of the contract.
 The CBI filed a FIR in the case on March 12, 2013, the same day it was brought.

-According to the CBI investigation, suspected middlemen Christian Michel, Carlo Gerosa, and Guido Haschke made a number of payments to the Tyagis.
+According to the CBI investigation, suspected middlemen Christian Michel, Carlo Gerosa, and Guido Haschke made several payments to the Tyagis.
 After being turned over by the UAE, Michel, a British national, was detained by Indian investigating agencies in December 2018.
 He has since been held in judicial custody.

 Indirect involvement of Nitin Bhatnagar Dubai Agusta Westland VVIP chopper case